Posted on Monday, January 22, 2018 in Managed RouterBlog written by Rob Swenson

 She tried rebooting the router, but that didn’t work.
 Meanwhile, the worn-out device was preventing bank branches in Presho and Draper from getting live data from the main office in Fort Pierre.

-Lund called Dan Gabrielson, a network account executive for SDN Communications who’s based in Rapid City, to see if he might be able to help.
-Gabrielson enlisted help from SDN’s technical experts in Sioux Falls, and they had the bank’s network up running smoothly the next day.
+Lund called SDN's a network account executive who’s based in Rapid City, to see if he might be able to help.
+That's when SDN’s technical experts in Sioux Falls got involved and had the bank’s network up running smoothly the next day.

 The SDN staffers took on the chore before terms for the work were discussed.
-Those details could be worked out later, Gabrielson figured.
+Those details could be worked out later.
 The immediate challenge was getting an operational router in place because the bank was dealing with a time-sensitive, service-impacting problem.

 Gary Fischer, a sales engineer for SDN, rounded up the bank’s router configurations.
 Bill Tetrault, supervisor of managed services, got a temporary router prepared and sent it by overnight delivery to Fort Pierre.
 Lund installed the router, and Josh Ecklein, a managed services engineer, worked remotely with her to get it properly configured.